SunRise26/lem_in/README.md

 Lines that start with ## are commands modifying the properties of the line that comes right after.

-For example, ##start signals the ant farm’s entrance and ##end its exit.
+##start signals the ant farm’s entrance and ##end its exit.

 Any non compliant or empty lines will automatically stop the ant farm’s reading as well as the orderly processing of the acquired data.

-If there isn’t enough data to process normally you must display ERROR.
+If there isn’t enough data to process normally program will display ERROR.

 Program displays results on the standard output in the following format: